celyrin/cuckoo-docker/README.md

   sudo iptables -A FORWARD -i vboxnet0 -o docker0 -j ACCEPT
   ```

-Replace `eth0` with the appropriate interface as necessary.

 ## Support
 For any issues or contributions, please open an issue or a pull request on the project's GitHub repository.